TN borewell tragedy: Sujith’s mother wakes up to see her son gone forever

 Mary woke up to the shocking news that her son’s body was already taken from the borewell to the government hospital at Manapparai for post mortem.

 TIRUCHY: For Kala Mary (25), mother of Sujith Wilson, waking up on Tuesday morning meant realising her biggest fear.
-Reportedly, the mother was given a sleeping dosage on Monday night, to make sure she got enough rest and her son's body was taken to the hospital while she was still asleep.
+Reportedly, the mother was given a sleeping pill on Monday night to make sure she got enough rest and her son's body was taken to the hospital while she was still asleep.

-Mary woke up to the shocking news that her son’s body was already taken from the borewell to the government hospital at Manapparai for post mortem.
+Mary woke up to the shocking news that her son’s body had already been taken from the borewell to the government hospital at Manapparai for post mortem.
 She immediately rushed out of the house and went to the borewell crying, but was taken back to the house by Karur MP S Jothimani and others.

 ALSO READ | TN to convert all dry wells into rainwater harvesting structures